|Literature Resource Links

 1740 -1940, includes journals covering Arts topics during historically-significant periodicals.

 Informative database of biographical and analyses of major contemporary literary figures.
 Covers 120,000 modern authors.
 Easy to search by last name, works, titles and even award winners or genres.

 The Dictionary provides reliable information on authors and their works in an easy to understand, engaging format, while placing writers in the larger perspective of literary history.

 Authoritative source of biographical information of important and influential people.
 Provides excellent resources for writing a critical analysis of famous historical figures across a wide variety of subjects and disciplines.

-Cross search all of GALE's extensive literary database collection all at once.
+Cross search all of Gale's extensive literary database collection all at once.

 This dictionary is arguably the most respected authority on the English language and it has more than just definitions.
 There are timelines, categories, interactive graphics, pronunciation guides, video tutorials and information on the authors who are quoted throughout the dictionary.
 Continually updated with new words.
-Also updated with expanding knowlege of words that have changed meaning over time.
+Also updated with expanding knowledge of words that have changed meaning over time.

 Students report that this is the most fun they've ever had learning new words.
 Set up like a flashcard or quiz interface that promotes you as you learn so like a game, you will be competing to reach ever higher levels.
 Classes can have fun with competitions.
 There are fantastic pre-populated word lists for literary works as well as standardized tests such as the SAT.